KazimWalji/KazimWalji/README.md

 # Robotics
 Programmed an autonomous and driver-controlled robot with Java that performed different tasks such as shooting frisbees or stacking blocks.
 Integrated a PID Control loop in order to ensure a consistent autonomous system.
-Programmed and engineered a successful robot during that won the State Tournament and qualified/ for the World Championship
+Programmed and engineered a successful robot during that won the State Tournament and qualified for the World Championship

 # WeTrade
 Built an open-source iOS app that allowed users to buy and sell stock trading algorithms using